IvannBergman/Coffee-Shop-Sales-Analysis/README.md

 # **Data Analysis For Coffee Shop Sales Data**

 ## Intro
-In this project, I take a deep dive into the sales data of a coffee shop for a 6 month period.
+In this project, I took a deep dive into the sales data of a coffee shop for a 6 month period.

 The dataset contains 1208 unique transactions spanning from 2024/03/01 to 2024/08/08 with the below attributes:
   * Transaction date